lvhoaa/research/README.md

 DONE BY LA VAN HOA

-A comparison of 2 approaches to prove efficiency of data-centric AI
+A comparison of 2 approaches to prove efficiency of data-centric AI This code is just a draft.
+Not including EDA, different evaluation techniques.

 res1.ipynb is the first file : model-centric AI approach.